tytydraco/yessleep/out/When_the_stars_fled_at_its_birth_only_the_Moon_bore_witness.md

 When she brought the body into the embalming room, a voice once again pierced the veil.
 It was different this time, not the weak and raspy one that spoke to her before, but youthful, and choked-up.

-“It’s so dark.
+*It’s so dark.
 Where’s my mummy and daddy?
-Please… let me out.”
+Please… let me out.*

 Lucy could only listen, as her limbs became stiff as the corpse beneath her.
 The pleading was answered for her.

-“Don’t worry, boy.
+*Don’t worry, boy.
 We’re in this together, and it won’t be long now.
-Lucy here will see to that.”
+Lucy here will see to that.*

 For the first time, her lips parted to inquire on this madness.

 “Who is that?”

-“We’re right in front of you,” the raspy voice shot back.
+*We’re right in front of you*, the raspy voice shot back.
 Lucy took a step back in impossible realisation.

-“We mean you no harm.
+*We mean you no harm.
 He’s only a child, after all.
-If you would just lay us to rest, he can be freed.”
+If you would just lay us to rest, he can be freed.*

 The utterance was followed by quiet, ethereal sobs.
 The voices lent Lucy no comfort, for how could this be?
 She was close to fainting when the familiar voice of her colleague brought her back from her stupor.